frystpingvin/portfolio-2018/source/cases/electrolux.html.markdown

 The Swedish home appliance manufacturer Electrolux came to Hyper Island to get new ideas on how their users lives can be improved by connected accessories, services and partnerships in 2026.
 We we're asked to focus on experiences around food, but not the cooking process itself.

 #### 1. Research
 We started out the project by doing both quantitative and qualitative research.
-We created several journay maps of users current experience around food, both in the home but also their experiences of planning and shopping groceries.
+We created several journey maps of users current experience around food, both in the home but also their experiences of planning and shopping groceries.

 <figure>
     <img src="/images/electrolux/journey.jpg" alt="Customer journey">